The BRE has published new advice on Site Layout for Daylight and Sunlight this week.

 New approach to Daylight & Sunlight Assessment

 The updated methods of considering the adequacy of natural light within proposed accommodation are significantly different from the assessment approaches that the development and planning world are familiar with.
-In many respects, the updated guidance marks a move away from simplistic calculation and responds to the more sophisticated methods of analysing light now possible by advancements in software technology.
+In many respects, the updated guidance marks a move away from simplistic calculation.
+It responds to the more sophisticated methods of analysing light now possible by advancements in software technology.

-We provided input to the new BRE guidance whilst it was in draft consultation phase and have been working with our software partners since the introduction of the British Standard in June 2019.
-We incorporated the revised methods of assessments and have been referring to them on projects for some time.
+We provided input to the new BRE guidance whilst it was in draft consultation phase.
+In addition we have been working with our software partners since the introduction of the British Standard in June 2019.
+The revised methods of assessments have been incorporated into our analysis of schemes.
+Reference to them has been included in our reports on projects for some time.
 The new good practice guidance from the BRE on Daylight and Sunlight is available from the BRE Bookshop.

 Local planning authorities, developers, architects and planning consultants will need to familiarise themselves with this fundamental shift in approach to ensure that the design of proposed schemes and the determination of planning applications apply the updated guidance correctly.